neurospeech/web-atoms.js/README.md

 Build Instructions
 ------------------
-Building Atoms.js project is very easy, you need Visual Studio 2012 onwards and you have just transform all T4 text templates.
+Building Atoms.js project is very easy, you need Visual Studio 2012 onwards and you have to just transform all T4 text templates.

 Documentation
 -------------